msandoval55/pub.repo/Microsoft Entra (AAD)/Microsoft AAD Connect/AADSync Cmdlets/Get-ADSyncedOUs.md

-Let’s get this same information from PowerShell.
 Remember you will need to be logged in to the active AAD Connect server since that’s what is actually being synced to Azure AD.

 #Get Connect information for your on-premises domain.
 $SyncConnector = Get-ADSyncConnector | Where-Object {$_.Name -notmatch ' - aad'}